jdillard/sphinx-sitemap/README.rst

 Versioning Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^

-For multiversion sitemaps, you have to generate a sitemap per version and then manually add their locations to a `sitemapindex`_ file.
+For multiversion sitemaps, it is required to generate a sitemap per version and then manually add their locations to a `sitemapindex`_ file.

 The extension will look at the `version`_ config value for the current version being built, so make sure that is set.